Rangers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Based on this matchup's moneyline, the Rangers have an implied win probability of 67.7%.
+- Based on this contest's moneyline, the Rangers have an implied win probability of 55.6%.

-- The Rangers have had a run line set for just one matchup this season, and they covered.
+- The Rangers have had a run line set for only one game this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.